 I am a founder and the Chief Executive Officer of MindTouch, a popular open source business application and collaboration platform used by millions.
 The company is privately held.
 My friend and business partner, Steve Bjorg, and I started the company in 2005.
 In two years we built the company from a small open source project into one of the World’s most popular and positioned it first in collaboration and in the top 5 projects overall (out of 250,000, source: SourceForge.net).

-I owned and operated a technology consultancy, Gurion Digital, that specialized in information portals for small and medium sized businesses.
+Before MindTouch, I owned and operated a technology consultancy, Gurion Digital, that specialized in information portals for small and medium sized businesses.
 I was awarded the Jack Kent Cooke Scholarship.
 I attended the University of North Carolina—Chapel Hill where I received my B.S. in Computer Science.

 Microsoft recruited me out of college and I worked in a small research team under Craig Mundie, then one of the Chief Technology Officers at Microsoft, in Advanced Strategies and Policies.
 My work was on a large scale distributed systems where I had the honor of working with Chuck Thacker (creator of the first Graphical User Interface at Xerox PARC), Henrik Frystyk Nielsen (worked on HTTP and co-write SOAP specification), my current business partner (Steve Bjorg) and about ten other equally impressive individuals who do not yet have Wikipedia articles written about them.
 Strangely, there is a Wikipedia article about me.

 I was the editor to MCGraw Hill’s “Enterprise 2.0 Implementation: Integrate Web 2.0 Services into Your Enterprise“.
 I have contributed as a blogger and writer to Fortune Magazine, Forbes Magazine, GigaOm OSTATIC, LinuxInsider, CMSwire, ReadWriteWeb, and TechWeb Internet Evolution.
 I am also a published poet in both print and online journals.
 My photographs have been used by a variety of media outlets, most notably the Wall Street Journal (blog), and I have sold my photography for stock production usage.
+Although, I don’t really consider myself I photographer.
+I’m just a dude who has taken a lot of photos.

-I often speak at conferences and Universities on the topics of education, social business software, entrepreneurship, customer service, open source, and business.
+I speak at conferences and Universities on the topics of education, enterprise software, entrepreneurship, customer service, open source, and business.
 October 5, 2010 I was invited to speak at the White House Summit on Education (full photo set) that was organized by Jill Biden.
 President Obama delivered the keynote.
 I had the honor of discussing new education strategies and innovative partnerships with businesses and communities colleges with a small, but illustrious group of people that included: Melinda Gates, Vice President Joe Biden, Jill Biden, Bill Green (CEO/Chairman of Accenture), the Secretary of Education Arne Duncan, the Secretary of Labor Hilda Solis, the former United States Poet Laureate Kay Ryan, and others.

 In 2008 I was cited as one of seven “Leading Corporate Social Media Evangelists“.
 In 2009 I was awarded a “Most Inspiring CEO” award by the San Diego Business Journal.
 In March of 2010, I was identified the forty-sixth “Most Powerful Voice in Open Source” albeit by MindTouch; however, it was quantitatively analyzed using third party tools.